jessbudd/eleventyone-blog-2019/src/site/blog/automate-ticket-availability-scraping.md

 </code>
 </pre>

-Then the last step we need to do is update the data store availability prop to the value returned from this instance of the workflow.
+The last step was to set or update the data store availability prop to the value returned from this instance of the workflow.

 <pre class="wrap sml">
 <code class="lang-js">